aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ****Feature* #2*: Using a combination of AWS::ApiGateway::Resource with ApiGateway::Methods.**

 Although this approach is less common and more verbose, it is still used by some people while defining their resources.
-Tools such as aws-cdk currently generate Resource and Methods ApiGateway CloudFormation types in their yaml instead of swagger.
+Tools such as aws-cdk currently generate Resource and Methods ApiGateway CloudFormation Resources in their yaml instead of swagger.

 ```yaml
 UsersResource: